terryyin/lizard/README.rst

 ---------

 If for some reason you would like to ignore the warnings, you can use the whitelist.
-Add 'whitelizard.txt' to the current folder, then the functions defined in the file will be ignored.
+Add 'whitelizard.txt' to the current folder (or use -W to point to the whitelist file), then the functions defined in the file will be ignored.
 This is an example

 ::